NRCM Contact Information

 When can I register to take the exam?

 The exam registration window opens on February 15 and closes on April 24 of each year.
-On that date, provided your application has been approved, you will be sent an email containing instructions for registering for the exam.
+On that date, you will be sent an email containing instructions for registering for the exam.
 As part of the registration process, you will select your testing center, your desired date and time, and pay the exam registration fee.
 If you are approved after the exam registration window has opened, you will be sent registration instructions at the time you are approved.
 Approved applicants are advised to register to take the exam as soon as possible after the registration window opens to ensure maximum flexibility in selecting their testing location and time.

 I would like to retake the exam.
 I was able to log in to my Webassessor account, but I was not able to register.
 How do I register to retake the exam?